sleepiest-sarah/level-chronicle/README.md

 ### Glossary

 #### Active Leveling Time
   Time you were participating in activities that grant experience.
-It's a best guess based on how what you're currently doing and how often experience has been received.
+It's a best guess based on how what you're currently doing and how often experience is gained.

 #### % Level or % Level Per
   On average how much of a level you gain from doing one of these.
 One kill, one dungeon, one battleground, etc.

 #### Saved from Rested XP
   How much longer it would have taken to reach your current level if you had not had rested experience.

+#### Dungeon XP
+  Dungeons give experience primarily through kills and LFG/scenario bonuses.
+However, the Blizzard API doesn't consider these sources distinct from regular over-world kills or quests.
+Because dungeons are a central part of many players' leveling experiences, Journey includes dungeons as a primary experience source.
+And because, there's overlap between over-world kills and dungeon kills, XP percents won't always add up to 100% when dungeons are involved.